lindemeier/PaintMixer/README.md

+# This is deprecated, use the app in https://github.com/lindemeier/painty

 # Digital PaintMixer

 Mix paint by from base pigments using the Kubelka-Munk equations.
 Based on the paper of Lindemeier et al. [1].